phaustin/quantecon-example/book/docs/getting_started.md

 Important points:

 -   Install the latest version!
--   If you are asked during the installation process whether you\'d like to make Anaconda your default Python installation, say yes.
+-   If you are asked during the installation process whether you'd like to make Anaconda your default Python installation, say yes.

 ### Updating Anaconda